Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Proof of

-\begin{rem}\vlabel{rem:posprop} The covariance matrices are symmetric, positive definite and throughout the text we will be using their properties.
-It is convenient to list some well known facts here. \begin{enumerate}[(a)] \item the sum of symmetric positive definite matrices is symmetric positive definite. \item the inverse of symmetric positive definite matrix is symmetric positive definite. \item for each symmetric positive matrix $A$ there exist an uniquely defined symmetric positive matrix $B$ such that $A=B^t B$.
+\begin{rem} Symmetric, positive definite matrices have the following properties \begin{enumerate}[(a)] \item the sum of symmetric positive definite matrices is symmetric positive definite. \item the inverse of symmetric positive definite matrix is symmetric positive definite. \item for each symmetric positive matrix $A$ there exist an uniquely defined symmetric positive matrix $B$ such that $A=B^t B$.
 We use the notation $B=A^{1/2}$. \item if $A,B$ are symmetric positive definite matrices and also $A-B$ is symmetric positive definite then $B^{-1}-A^{-1}$ is symmetric positive definite. \item if $A,B$ are positive definite then $\det(A+B)\geq\det A$. \end{enumerate} \end{rem}

 \begin{proof} Let $A,B\in\R^{d,d}$. \begin{enumerate}[(a)] \item If $A,B$ are symmetric then $A+B$ is also symmetric.
 If $A,B$ are positive definite then for every $x\in\R^d\sm\{\vec{0}\}$ we have $x^t(A+B)x=x^tAx+x^tBx> 0$ and hence $A+B$ is also positive definite. \item If $A$ is symmetric then $A^{-1}$ is also symmetric.
 If $A$ is positive definite then by Theorem 7.1 from \cite{bib:zhang} it may be expressed as $U^*\diag{\lambda_1,\ldots,\lambda_d}U$ where $U$ is unitary matrix and $U^*$ its conjugate transpose and $\lambda_1,\ldots,\lambda_d>0$.
 Therefore $A^{-1}=U^*\diag{\lambda_1^{-1},\ldots,\lambda_d^{-1}}U$ and again by using Theorem 7.1 we obtain that $\inv{A}$ is positive definite. \item Since if $A$ is a symmetric matrix then $A^t A=A^2$ and this point is an easy consequence of Theorem 7.4 in \cite{bib:zhang}. \item Let $P$ be a symmetric matrix that satisfy $P^2=B$.
 Positive definiteness of $A-B$ is equivalent to $x'Ax>x'Bx$ for all $x\in\R^d$.
 By substituting $y=Px$ this is equivalent to $y'\inv{P}A\inv{P}y>y'y$ for all $y\in\R^d$.
 Note that $\inv{P}A\inv{P}$ is positive definite (as a product of positive definite matrices) and hence it can be expressed as $U^*\Lambda U$.
 But then the latest condition can be expressed as $z'z>z'U^*\inv{\Lambda} Uz$ for all $z\in\R^d$ which in the same way is equivalent to the positive definiteness of $B^{-1}-A^{-1}$. \item This is clearly equivalent to $\det(\mI+B\inv{A})\geq \det(\mI)=1$.
 As $B\inv{A}$ is positive definite then for every eigenvalue $\lambda$ of $\mI+B\inv{A}$ we have $\lambda=v'(\mI+B\inv{A})v>1$, where $v$ is its eigenvector of norm 1.
 Therefore the determinant of $\mI+B\inv{A}$ is also greater than 1. \end{enumerate} \end{proof}